nearspacelabs/stac-client-python/StacItem.md

 - `sensor`: OLI_TIRS
 - `constellation`: LANDSAT

 These `sun_azimuth`, `sun_elevation`, `off_nadir` and `azimuth` are all boxed in the [google.protobuf.FloatValue type](https://developers.google.com/protocol-buffers/docs/reference/csharp/class/google/protobuf/well-known-types/float-value).
-To get at the value you must access the `value` field:
+To get at the value you must access the `value` field.